sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ## Private Sector

-Any platform or device can be integrated with GC and ESDC services.
+Any platform or device can be integrated with GC and ESDC services and development is often done in partnership with the private sector.
 This is possible because ESDC services are available as APIs that can be used by third party platforms and services (Banks, CRA, Social media, Job boards, Internet of things, ..).

-- Create ecosystem of services by leveraging private sector expertise where opportunities exist (win-win public-private partnerships)
+Ecosystem of services are created by leveraging private sector expertise where opportunities exist (win-win public-private partnerships), e.g.:
-  - E.g., banks detecting missed paycheck, job websites targeting people who are job hunting
+- Banks detecting missed paycheck, job websites targeting people who are job hunting...
 - Enhanced security through integration in private sector service (e.g., banks detecting fraudulent transactions)

 ## IITB-ESDC